nappo/nappo/README.md

 The first part in any Nappo training script consists in defining the core components, the lower level modules.
 All core components have a `create_factory` method, which returns a function that allows to later create independent instances in different workers if required by the training scheme.

-We can start with the environment.
+We can start with **the VecEnv** (vector environment).
 Nappo supports by default pybullet, atari and mujoco environments, but it is easy to extend it to any other environment.
 A detailed explanation about how to do it can be found [here](http://nappo.readthedocs.io/).

 ```
 # 1. Define Train Vector of Envs